meteor/meteor/client/basic/sections/collections.md

 {{> autoApiBox "Mongo.Collection#deny"}}

-Deny lets you override parts of your `allow` rules.
+The `deny` method lets you selectively override your `allow` rules.
 While only one of your `allow` callbacks has to return true to allow a modification, _every one_ of your `deny` callbacks has to return false for the database change to happen.

 For example, if we wanted to override part of our `allow` rule above to exclude certain post titles: